-Students currently enrolled are strongly encouraged to register for courses for the next semester during designated pre-registration periods.
-A pre-registration period is scheduled during the fall semester for enrolling in courses for the following spring semester.
-A pre-registration period is scheduled during the spring semester for enrolling in courses for the following summer and fall semesters.
+Pre-registration is scheduled during the semester for the upcoming semesters.
+Currently enrolled students are strongly encouraged to register for courses for the next semester during the pre-registration periods.
 Pre-registration is designed to give currently enrolled students the first option for future course enrollment.